eagereyes/zipscribble/ReadMe.md

-# The ZIPScribble Map
+# The ZIPScribble Map and Traveling Presidential Candidate Map

 Connect all the ZIP/postal codes in a country in ascending order.
-On a website.
-On top of a map that can be zoomed and dragged.

 ## Data Source